mever-team/FairBench/docs/advanced/distributed.md

 ```

 !!! danger
-    Avoid overlapping naming between branches
+    Avoid overlapping names between branches
-    AND class fields or methods, as they are both
+    and class fields or methods, as they are both
     accessed with the same annotation.
-    If there is confusion, returning branch values will be prioritized.
+    If there is confusion, branch values will be obtained.

 A visual view of how data
 are organized across branches follows.
 Some